 Children have an incredibly inquisitive mind.
 “Why?” they keep asking.
 They explore new things for no other reason except that they just want to know.
 Researchers tried to figure out how often kids ask questions.
 Turns out, a lot: on average, children ask 107 questions per hour!

 But it seems that as adults we tend to fall into fixed and convenient cognitive patterns.
-“Schools do not always, or even often, foster curiosity,” says Susan Engel, author and senior lecturer in psychology, in her book The Hungry Mind: The Origins of Curiosity in Childhood.
+“Schools do not always, or even often, foster curiosity,” says Susan Engel, author and senior lecturer in psychology.

 So, what’s going on, and is it ever too late to rehabilitate your curiosity?